DavidParnell95/Game-Engine-2-Space-Battle/README.md

 # Game-Enginge-2-Space-Battle
 C15704085 assignment for Game Engines 2 module.
 Unity recreation/tribute
 of a Sci-Fi space battle using Unity and premade assets.
+My assignment involves the procedural generation of a solar syster/ galaxy and droids in unity.
+A flock of these droids act as a single unity or hive, with object avoidance, facing the same direction and behaving similarly.
+The flock of droids follows a single large ship as it attempts to traverse a debris and asteroid field to reach a specific point, in this case a special piece of space debris

 ## Inspiration
 [![](http://img.youtube.com/vi/Dmy_qUSMOWY/0.jpg)](http://www.youtube.com/watch?v=Dmy_qUSMOWY "")